 - Improve the safety and outcomes of maternal and neonatal care by reducing unwarranted variation and provide a high-quality healthcare experience for all women, babies, and families across maternity and neonatal settings.

-The programme focuses on two areas of improvement:
+The programme focuses on three areas of improvement:

 - To improve the optimisation and stabilisation of the preterm infant